BorislavStefanov31/LabFortyAI/README.md

 Click "Deploy" and wait for your frontend to deploy.

 Once deployed, you should be able to use your hosted instance of via the URL Vercel gives you.

+Once you are done for the "Image Generation" model to be able to work you should go into https://supabase.com/dashboard/project/<YOUR_PROJECT_ID>/storage/buckets/message_images and create a folder called ai_generated_images